Submissions

 |

-Double-blind review by external reviewers |
+Double-blind evaluation by external reviewers. |

-1–2 months |
+1 to 2 months |

 |

-First Editorial Decision |
+First editorial decision |

-Integration of reviewer reports and editorial decision |
+Integration of reports and issuance of editorial decision. |

 2 weeks |